1390 George Dieter Drive, Suite 140, El Paso, Texas 79936

 She has worked in various roles as a civilian psychiatric nurse for the Department of the Army.
-At the local Veterans Healthcare Service, Brenda initially served as a nurse in the Substance Abuse Treatment Program, then became a Suicide Prevention Coordinator, and later, a Nurse Practitioner in the Mental Health Service’s Military Trauma Treatment Program.
+At the local Veterans Healthcare System, Brenda initially served as a nurse in the Substance Abuse Treatment Program, then became a Suicide Prevention Coordinator, and later, a Nurse Practitioner in the Mental Health Service’s Military Trauma Treatment Program.

 Felicia Niño is the Communication Manager for The Steven A. Cohen Military Family Clinics at Endeavors in San Antonio, El Paso, and Killeen.
 She focuses on proper branding, news media and advertising opportunities, event promotions, marketing, publications, the Cohen Clinics social media presence, and is the primary liaison between the clinics, the host-organization, Endeavors, the local Veteran/military family community, and local and national media outlets.

 Felicia has a Bachelor of Arts degree from The University of Texas at San Antonio and over 12 years of Public Relations experience.
 She has participated in hundreds of LIVE and pre-recorded TV and radio interviews, was featured on The Dodo, secured coverage on ABC’s Good Morning America’s Mission PAWsible: The 'GMA' Doggie Adoptathon and Huffington Post, and was a Fiesta® San Antonio Participating Member Organization Commissioner.